ankitects/anki-manual/src/addons.md

 features like extra support for specific languages, extra control over scheduling, and so on.

-To browse the list of available add-ons, select the Tools>Add-ons menu item, then click on Get Add-ons.
+To browse the list of available add-ons, select `Tools` → `Add-ons`, then click on `Get Add-ons`.
+Alternatively, open [ankiweb.net/shared/addons](https://ankiweb.net/shared/addons) in a web browser.

 If you have downloaded an add-on that is not working properly, or if you accidentally made a mistake when editing an add-on, you can use the